 Many people who have abortions have a positive experience, well supported by caring health professionals.

 Abortion is widely discussed in the media, but rarely in ways that represent the relief and gratitude people often feel following abortion.

 For Lesley, things began back in 2014 when she was interviewing women who’d had an abortion for a research project.
 At the end of the very first interview, she asked, ‘Why did you agree to do this interview?’
 The participant told her that there was no-one else to talk to about her experiences – a response that was repeated several times during her study.

-Jayne and Lesley were also profoundly influenced by INROADS (International Network for the Reduction of Abortion Discrimination and Stigma).
-At an INROADS global gathering in 2020, they learnt about how in some countries where abortion is illegal, people are emotionally supported through and beyond abortion by feminist campaigning groups.This inspired them to try and provide similar supportive space in the UK.
+in 2020 Jayne and Lesley attended a global gathering of INROADS (International Network for the Reduction of Abortion Discrimination and Stigma a global gathering in 2020.
+There they learned about the way in which feminist campaigning groups – especially in countries where abortion is illegal – provide emotional as well as practical support for people during and following abortion.This inspired them to try and provide similar supportive spaces in the UK.

 Created with the needs of both those who seek and provide abortion care in mind, we are a community committed to fighting stigma by ensuring people feel heard and valued and receive the support they want/need.
-We are Abortion Talk.
+We are Abortion Talk